progmatix21/Briefly/README.md

 - To create a summary and retrieve it, use the `/summary` POST endpoint while providing the text to be summarized as a JSON object.

-# Installation requirements

-Inside your virtual environment, use the `requirements.txt` file to download and install the dependencies.

-> `pip -r requirements.txt`

 ## The client library: `talk_briefly`

 The `talk_briefly` library lets you write your own summarizer client with